 The current sinks are polarity protected for use in positive (+ve) applications only.
 DO NOT ATTEMPT to pass more than 250mA.
 NEVER connect the positive DC source and current sink connections directly together - serious damage to the module will result.
 In the off state there is effectively no connection.

-Sink outputs operate via the DIN line output connectors.
-See APPENDIX C for typical applications of the Auxiliary Output connections.
+Current sink outputs operate via the DIN line output connectors.
+See APPENDIX C and Fig.7 for typical applications.